 • If you are covered under a group policy, you should prefer applying the claim in that policy.
 This will save you from a reduction in no claim bonus in your standalone policy.

 • When we speak about two or more standalone insurance policies, it is necessary to check out the terms and conditions of both policies.
-An older policy where the waiting periods and pre-existing exclusions have already completed is preferable as compared to a
+An older policy where the waiting periods and pre-existing exclusions have already completed is preferable as compared to a new policy.

 • If one of your policies has a multiplier clause, it is preferable not to claim against that policy as whatever no claim bonus (NCB) that has been accumulated can get reduced or nullified by the claim, hence you should claim from the policy which does not have such features.